Bright Data Docs home pagelight logodark logo

 At the same time, we wanted to make sure that customers that must use specific IPs will not be affected – so we made some exceptions:

-The 100% uptime brings immediate value by providing 100% connectivity and continuous high-performance level, free of charge and without having to make any changes in your code or how you work.
+The Automatic Failover brings immediate value by providing 100% connectivity and continuous high-performance level, free of charge and without having to make any changes in your code or how you work.

-Navigate to your proxy configuration settings, and under Advanced settings enable ‘100% uptime’
+Navigate to your proxy configuration settings, and under Advanced settings enable ‘Automatic failover’

 Generate the random number on thread startup, and change it when you want to change the Proxy Peer assigned for the thread’s connection.

-The Session IP is kept persistent for up to 1 minute of idle time.
-After a minute with no requests, the IP is released back to the pool.
+• The Session IP is kept persistent for up to 7 minutes of idle time.
+After 7 minutes with no requests, the IP is released back to the pool.

-To keep this Session/IP for longer, send a tiny keep-alive request every 30 seconds, to prevent this session from becoming idle for over a minute.
+To keep this Session/IP for longer, send a tiny keep-alive request no longer than 7 minutes, to prevent this session from becoming idle for over 7 minute.

 brd-customer-<customer_id>-zone-<zone_name>-session-glob_rand39484